Viking Squad: Special unit

 The special unit is considered to have been officially founded on 19 October 1982, when its first members finished training with Norwegian special forces.
 There were many reasons for commissioning the unit, including a hijacked airliner that landed at Keflavík International Airport in 1976 and a few occasions of criminals using firearms against unarmed policemen.
 It had become clear that the Icelandic Police needed an effective tool to combat such violent, armed situations.

 Members of the unit were deployed in the Balkans as a part of operations led by NATO, and some members have been deployed to Afghanistan.
 The unit used to be under the command of the Reykjavík Chief of Police.
 However, in 1997, a new law was passed that put the unit directly under the National Commissioner of the Icelandic Police.

-In December 2003, Minister of Justice, Björn Bjarnason, introduced plans to strengthen the unit in response to the War on Terrorism, and further its responsibility in all operational issues covering more than one local jurisdictions.
+In December 2003, Minister of Justice, Björn Bjarnason, introduced plans to strengthen the unit in response to the war on terrorism, and further its responsibility in all operational issues covering more than one local jurisdictions.
 Today, members of the unit are stationed in three different police districts, Höfuðborgarsvæðið police district (metropolitan police), Suðurnes police district and Akureyri police district.

 On 2 December 2013, a man died after a gun battle with the members of the special unit.
 The unit had never been forced to open fire at suspects before.
-This was the first time a person was killed by police in Icelandic history.
+This was the first and only time a person was killed by police in Icelandic history.